 A stroll around the Georgian town of Richmond or a challenging hike through the wooded valleys of the River Swale, being just a short distance away from the Yorkshire Dales means there's plenty of hills, woodland and mountains to explore.

-Once the town's busy railway terminus, the magnificently restored Victorian building that is The Station is now home to a stylish café bar and restaurant; a modern, two-screen cinema; a spacious art gallery over two floors; and an interactive heritage centre.
+All Aboard!
+Once the town's busy railway terminus, the magnificently restored Victorian building that is The Station is now home to a stylish café bar and restaurant; a modern, two-screen cinema; a spacious art gallery over two floors; and a shop selling locally sources products.
+The Station is another strong part of Richmond Heritage being transformed in 2007 from a torn up Victorian railway terminus to a stylish café bar and restaurant, two screen cinema and art gallery.
+Visitors can also find out about the colourful history of Richmond railway by visiting the interactive heritage centre located in the old booking office near the main entrance.

 Just outside the town of Richmond, Swaledale festival is held, offering a wide range of entertainment and activities for all the family.
 These festivities include performances from a variety of top class musicians from around the world, Art, Poetry and Drama exhibitions held in the local venues such as village halls, churches, pubs, and castles.
 Guided walks will also be available for you to explore the stunning scenery of the Yorkshire Dales.